datopian/playbook/style-guide/code-review/README.md

-# Code reviews
+# Code Review

-At Datopian all code must be reviewed by a colleague before merging into the main branch of the repository (usually `master`).
+At Datopian all code SHOULD be reviewed by a colleague before merging into the main branch of the repository (usually `master`).
 This short document examples how to do code reviews, and why we do it.

-## How

-The process for code reviews is straight forward as long as you are already following our [coding standards](/coding-standards/) for working with version control, and in particular our git flow-influenced process of branch management.
-The bottom line is that, before any code hits `master`, it must be reviewed by a colleague.
+The process for code reviews is straight forward as long as you are already following our [coding standards](/style-guide/) and are working with version control (in particular, our git flow-influenced process of branch management).

-### Submitting code for review
+## Submitting code for review

 Submitting code for review should follow these steps: